mecxi/hackernewsDemo/README.md

 		DB_USERNAME=
 		DB_PASSWORD=

+	- Generate the APP_KEY by running this command
+		$ php artisan key:generate

-# Grant full permissions to APACHE to these directory_path/ in project folder
+# Grant read and write permissions to APACHE to these folders and files in your project_directory_path/
-	/directory_path/bootstrap /directory_path/storage
+	directory_path/bootstrap directory_path/storage directory_path/.env

-	On a LAMP stack Ubuntu, something that goes like this
+	On a LAMP stack Ubuntu, something that goes like this, running the command at the root directory
-	$ sudo chown -R www-data:www-data /bootstrap/ storage/
+	$ sudo chown -R www-data:www-data bootstrap/ storage/ .env

 # For the project database structure, you can either make the SQL dump files which already contain database data or run migration provided by the framework.
 Make sure you have set your local database connection settings in .env file at the root of your project directory.